grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 He shrugged again.
 "Well, I'll tell you this: those whores of mine have a record player in their quarters.
 Drives me fucking crazy, but when I tried to dispose of it I had a large-scale fuckin' whore-revolt on my hands.
 That little waif in particular, I noticed, listens to the fuckin' records all the time.
 Does that suggest anything about her ears?"

-"Might mean she's fuckin' deaf already ."
-Said Percy.
+"Might mean she's fuckin' deaf already," said Percy.
 She sipped her drink.
 "Fuck it.
 It's not like I'm going into battle.
 If she's not completely deaf, we can have her sit sonar watch during long runs.
 She won't be completely useless."

-"Swell."
-Said the bartender.
+"Swell," said the bartender.
 "I need that depressing little shadow out of my life."
 He called down the bar to where a small group of skinny girls and a couple of boys were milling about aimlessly.
 "Cassandra!
 Come over here.
 I have someone I want you to meet."

 A tiny girl with stick arms and huge brown eyes under tight curls of black hair walked towards them.
 She was wearing a short slip of a blue dress made of worn cotton, and had long fingernails, brightly painted but chipped in places.

 As she got closer the bartender said flatly, "This lady might want to hire you."
 And turned away to deal with some other customers.

-"Fuck."
-Said Percy.
-"Can you see in the dark with those eyes girl?"
+"Fuck," said Percy, "can you see in the dark with those eyes girl?"

 [//]: # (The convention in a sub story is the sonar operator has amazing ears, potentially signaled by having huge ears.
 Cassandra has giant eyes instead.)

-"I don't know."
-Said Cassandra quietly, looking down.
+"I don't know," said Cassandra quietly, looking down.

 "Look, I'm not trying to fuck you here.
 I've got a boat, and I'm leaving in less that 48 hours and need to crew up.
 Your friendly bartender-pimp says you might be willing to work on a boat instead of whatever it is you do now.
 You ever work on a boat before?
 Or anything technical?
 Maybe sonar or something fucking sonics related?"